nowtechnologies/open-ventilator/index.md

 The pressure control mode and why is it suitable for patients with ARDS is explained in the next section.

-## 3. Pressure control mode - the patient has no spontaneous breathing
+## 3. Pressure control mode when the patient has no spontaneous breathing
-At pressure control mode a max. the pressure is maintained for a couple of seconds, this is the inhalation.
+At pressure control mode a maximum pressure is maintained for a couple of seconds, this is the inhalation.
 Then the pressure is decreasing to the level of min. pressure, this is the exhalation part.
-Since, the min. the pressure is not zero, the lung is always inflated and the alveoli can't collapse.
+Since, the minimum pressure is not zero, the lung is always inflated and the alveoli can't collapse.

 ![Pressure control](img/pressure_control.png)[Source: Medmastery-mechanical-ventilation-essentials](https://www.medmastery.com/course/mechanical-ventilation-essentials)

 The disadvantage of the pressure control is, that if the patient has spontaneous breathing, it might not match the patients breathing rhythm and it can cause anxiety.
-In the worst case,(e.g. coughing) it can damage the lungs of the patient.
+In the worst case e.g. coughing, it can damage the lungs of the patient.

 ### Ventilation possibilities when the patient has no spontaneous breathing ###